VHU-Net: Variational Hadamard U-Net for Body MRI Bias Field Correction: Experiments and Results

 To assess the contribution of the ELBO in the proposed framework, we performed an ablation study by substituting the ELBO objective with the conventional MSE loss.
-As shown in Fig.~\ref{Fig:ablation}, in the absence of ELBO, the CV increased from 33.108 to 33.174 while the SNR and CNR dropped from 30.460 to 30.230 and 3.914 to 3.832, respectively.
+As shown in Fig.~\ref{Fig:ablation}, in the absence of ELBO, the CV increased from 30.695 to 30.918.
 By enforcing sparsity and effective regularization in the latent space, the ELBO encourages the elimination of redundant coefficients, such as high-frequency noise and irrelevant details.
 This facilitates stable optimization and enables more accurate modeling of the underlying bias field.

-\subsubsection{Ablation study on thresholding layer}
+\subsubsection{Ablation Study on Thresholding Layer}

-Compared to VHU-Net variants incorporating soft-thresholding and hard-thresholding layers, the VHU-Net equipped with semi-soft-thresholding layer achieves the lowest CV, along with the highest SNR and CNR values.
+Compared to VHU-Net variants incorporating soft-thresholding and hard-thresholding layers, the VHU-Net equipped with a semi-soft-thresholding layer achieves the lowest CV.
 Although the soft-thresholding function removes small high-frequency components, it also attenuates large low-frequency coefficients, leading to errors in bias field estimation.
 Due to the discontinuity at the threshold, hard-thresholding causes abrupt truncation of frequency components.
 These sharp spectral transitions introduce discontinuities that manifest in the spatial domain as ringing artifacts~\cite{panigrahi2021joint}, ultimately degrading bias field correction quality.
 However, the semi-soft threshold function eliminates the abrupt discontinuities introduced by the hard-threshold function and alleviates the constant bias issue associated with the soft-threshold function, as shown in Fig.~\ref{Fig:semi}.

-\subsubsection{Ablation study on hypernetwork}
+\subsubsection{Ablation Study on Hypernetwork}

 To evaluate the impact of the hypernetwork, we exclude it from the VHU-Net.
-This modification results in a deterioration in quantitative performance metrics, as indicated by an increase in CV and reductions in both SNR and CNR.
+This modification results in a deterioration in the quantitative performance metric, as indicated by an increase in CV.
 The reason is that the hypernetwork is responsible for generating adaptive scale and bias parameters for each decoder block.
 It enhances the capacity of the VHU-Net to accommodate distributional shifts during training and to adapt to different correction conditions.

-\subsection{Segmentation experiment}
+\subsection{Segmentation Experiment}